dt-apac-services/site/createqualitycheck.md

 This quality check is designed to start the conversation with customers around our ACE practices.

 Once an hour this quality check will produce a report of production response times.
 This can be used as a conversation starter at your customer accounts to suggest that they use this information to inform their preproduction to production quality gate.
-We have taken the guess work out of their thresholds and they can now implement quality gates in preproduction based on this information.
+We have removed the guess work.
+They can now implement quality gates in preproduction based on this information.

 ## Conditions & Warnings
 By proceeding, you agreed to the following warnings and conditions: